• Skip to primary navigation

 • Wash ribs with water and soak for at least 15 minutes, drain and pat until very dry.
 Place ribs on baking rack on top of a tray.
 Make sure they are evenly spaced out and not overcrowded.

 • Start with adding sugar to cold oil in a pot on low-medium heat.
 Continue stirring until sugar has melted and caramelized (turned brown like soy sauce) on low-medium heat.
 This step is crucial and takes a lot of patience but is worth it!
 Cook slowly until the sugar melts and turns golden like a soy sauce color.
-Add roasted pork ribs and coat the ribs in sugar.

-• Then, add the following sauces: 1 cup to 1 ½ cup water (pour enough water to cover the ribs), ¼ cup black vinegar (can not substitute with other vinegars), ½ teaspoon salt, 3 tablespoon regular soy sauce, 3 tablespoon shaoxing cooking wine, 4 slices ginger, and 3 green onions (white parts only).
-Turn heat to medium and bring the sauce to a boil and boil for 2 minutes.
-Then, cover and turn heat to low for 15 minutes.
+• Then, add the following sauces: 1 cup water , ¼ cup black vinegar (can not substitute with other vinegars), ¼ cup regular soy sauce, 3 tablespoon shaoxing cooking wine, ginger, green onions (white parts only), garlic and bay leaves.
+Turn heat to medium and bring the sauce to a boil and boil for 5 minutes.

-sesame seeds and green onions
+• Garnish with sesame seeds and green onions and hope you enjoy!

 Video